 Most of us love our food hot and deep fried.
 Whether it’s a warm batch of french fries or a plate of chicken, there’s nothing better than having some sweet, juicy, and deliciously fried goodies on the table.
 For most of us, however, we can only get such delectable treats when we go out to eat.
 One of the most common issues with trying to fry in your kitchen is that you can never get the oil right.
 Restaurants have the luxury of having a deep fryer that they can control with regards to cleanliness and temperature, but we don’t always have that capability.
+Learn more about how to use a deep fryer.

 Nonetheless, if you purchase a deep fryer for your home, then you want to maximize your efficiency by making sure that your oil is hot enough before you toss your food into it.
 Unfortunately, hot oil doesn’t boil or do anything to signify when it’s ready, which means that you have to test it.
 Thankfully, we have four different methods which you can use to your advantage so that you will have the best-fried food every time.